Gupta126/AndroidAPP/README.md

 this project also used [Volly](http://developer.android.com/training/volley/index.html) Library, Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.

+Also shows usage of [Gson](https://github.com/google/gson) Library for parsing Json data.

 this Project use Navigation Drawer.

 the app containts two flavor.
 1. RELEASE